kinoubenkyou/code-bebop/content/algorithm/2018-10-22-selection_sort.md

 \- Non-stability:

-When swapping with the first element on the unsorted side, the element's order relative to its other equal elements might be broken.
+When swapping the first element on the unsorted side, the element's order relative to its other equal elements might be broken.

 \- Worst-case Time Complexity of O(n^2) Comparison and O(n) Swapping:

-The sort always has n loops of finding the largest/smallest element, and each loop has n comparisons.
-This case happens when the list is sorted in the reversed direction and thus all loops have swapping.
+The sort always has n loops of building the sorted side, with each loop always has n comparisons to select the largest/smallest element.
+The case happens when each loop has 1 swapping.

-\- Best-case Time Complexity of O(n^2) Comparison and O(1) Swapping:

-The sort always has n^2 comparisons as explained in the worst case.
-This case happens when the list is already sorted and thus all loops have no swapping.

 \- Implementation in Python: